hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 - :math:`X_t`: Residual from the spread.
 - :math:`\kappa`: Rate of mean reversion.
 - :math:`\mu`: Mean of the process.
-- :math:`\sigma` Variance or volatility of the process.
+- :math:`\sigma`: Variance or volatility of the process.
 - :math:`W_t`: Wiener process or Brownian motion.

-This can be changed into an AR(1) model with the following properties:
+This can be changed into an :math:`AR(1)` model with the following properties:

 .. math::
     X_{n+1} = a + b X_n + \zeta_{n+1}